-Our primary focus is to respect the dignity of our clients.
-Each client is presented with a list of available food items from which they are allowed to make choices.
+Our primary focus is to respect the dignity of our guests.
+Each guest is presented with a list of available food items from which they are allowed to make choices.
 A “personal shopper” will find and bag the chosen items on their behalf.
-In most food banks, clients are presented with a hamper of food chosen for them.

 They are our neighbours.
 They could be former classmates or colleagues or even family members.
 With only the slightest twist of fate – an accident, a debilitating illness, or an unexpected financial disaster – they could even be one of us!